The Hills Have Eyes (1977 film): Plot

 Brenda finds Bobby, still shaken up about Beauty, and the two return to the trailer.
 Bobby does not mention Beauty's death to avoid frightening the rest of the family.
 Pluto sneaks into the trailer and signals Papa Jupiter to set Bob on fire as a distraction.
 Brenda stays in the trailer with Katy, while Ethel, Lynne, Doug, and Bobby rush out to save Bob.
 The Carters eventually extinguish the fire, but Bob dies shortly afterward.

 As the Carters extinguish the fire, Pluto and Mars ransack the camper and Pluto rapes Brenda.
 When Ethel and Lynne return, Mars shoots them both.
 Pluto abducts Katy and flees with Mars, intending for the family to eat her.
 Hearing their screams, Doug and Bobby rush back, only to find Lynne dead, Ethel mortally wounded, and Brenda traumatized.

 Mars and Pluto return to their home, a cave.
 Beast pushes Mercury off a hilltop to his death.
 Mama chains Ruby outside the cave, torments her, and forces her to eat Beauty as punishment for sympathizing with the Carters.
 The next morning, shortly after Ethel dies, Doug sets out to find Katy, while Papa Jupiter and Pluto set out to kill the remaining family members.
+Brenda and Bobby ultimately overpower Papa Jupiter with a series of booby traps and fatally shoot him while Pluto is mauled by Beast.
+With the help of a remorseful Ruby, Doug is able to save Katy and fatally stabs Mars.

-Beast tears Pluto's throat out.
-Doug gets to the cave, where he sees Ruby knocking out Mama and carrying Katy away.
-Doug catches up with Ruby, but Mars follows and attacks Doug.
-Mars gains the upper hand, but Ruby interferes, enabling Doug to overpower him.
-Doug then savagely stabs Mars and continues long after he is dead, while Ruby weeps.
-(Note: An alternative ending featured on the DVD and some TV prints has an epilogue where Ruby accompanies Doug, Katy, and Beast as they rejoin Bobby and Brenda.
+An alternative ending featured on the DVD and some TV prints has an epilogue where Ruby accompanies Doug, Katy, and Beast as they rejoin Bobby and Brenda.
 Brenda then extends her hand to Ruby.
-Another part of the alternative endings include Brenda and Bobby knifing and shooting Jupiter to death after Doug kills Mars.)